-New Whiteboards are now password protected by Jessica Hodges
+New Whiteboards are now password protected

 Interactive whiteboard have been replacing conventional whiteboards in many corporations and schools.
 Electronic whiteboards are large interactive display that connects to a computer and projector.
 A projector projects the computer’s desktop onto the board’s surface, where users control the computer using a pen, finger or other device, which allows a greater interactivity during presentations.